-Popper's key idea was that of 'falsification' or 'conjectures and refutations'.
+Popper's key idea was that of "falsification," or "conjectures and refutations."
 The inspiring example, for Popper, was the replacement of classical physics, after several centuries as the core of the best-established science, by modern physics, especially the replacement of Newtonian gravitation by Einstein's general relativity.
 Science, for Popper, advances by scientists advancing theories which make strong, wide-ranging predictions capable of being refuted by observations.
 A good experiment or observational study is one which tests a specific theory (or theories) by confronting their predictions with data in such a way that a match is not automatically assured; good studies are designed with theories in mind, to give them a chance to fail.
 Theories which conflict with any evidence must be rejected, since a single counter-example implies that a generalization is false.
-Theories which are not falsifiable by any conceivable evidence are, for Popper, simply not scientific, though they may have other virtues.
-Even those falsifiable theories which have survived contact with data so far must be regarded as more or less provisional, since no finite amount of data can ever establish a generalization, nor is there any non-circular principle of induction which could let us regard theories which are compatible with lots of evidence as probably true.
-Since people are fallible, and often obstinate and overly fond of their own ideas, the objectivity of the process which tests conjectures lies not in the emotional detachment and impartiality of individual scientists, but rather in the scientific community being organized in certain ways, with certain institutions, norms and traditions, so that individuals' prejudices more or less wash out (Popper, 1945, Chapters 23-24).
+Theories which are not falsifiable by any conceivable evidence are, for Popper, simply not scientific, though they may have other virtues.26 Even those falsifiable theories which have survived contact with data so far must be regarded as more or less provisional, since no finite amount of data can ever establish a generalization, nor is there any non-circular principle of induction which could let us regard theories which are compatible with lots of evidence are probably true.27 Since people are fallible, and often obstinate and overly fond of their own ideas, the objectivity of the process which tests conjectures lies not in the emotional detachment and impartiality of individual scientists, but rather in the scientific community being organized in certain ways, with certain institutions, norms and traditions, so that individuals' prejudices more or less wash out (Popper, 1945, chs.
+23-24).

 Clearly, we find much here to agree with, especially the general hypothetico-deductive view of scientific method and the anti-inductivist stance.
 On the other hand, Popper's specific ideas about testing require, at the least, substantial modification.
 His idea of a test comes down to the rule of deduction which says that if p implies q, and q is false, then p must be false, with the roles of p and q being played by hypotheses and data, respectively.
-This is plainly inadequate for statistical hypotheses, yet, as critics have noted since Braithwaite (1953) at least, he oddly ignored the theory of statistical hypothesis testing.
-It is possible to do better, both through standard hypothesis tests and the kind of predictive checks we have described.
+This is plainly inadequate for statistical hypotheses, yet, as critics have noted since Braithwaite (1953) at least, he oddly ignored the theory of statistical hypothesis testing.28 It is possible to do better, both through standard hypothesis tests and the kind of predictive checks we have described.
 In particular, as Mayo (1996) has emphasized, it is vital to consider the severity of tests, their capacity to detect violations of hypotheses when they are present.

-Popper tried to say how science ought to work, supplemented by arguments that his ideals could at least be approximated and often had been.
-Kuhn's work, in contrast,
+Popper tried to say how science ought to work, supplemented by arguments that his

-&lt;sup>27 This 'demarcation criterion' has received a lot of criticism, much of it justified.
-The question of what makes something 'scientific' is fortunately not one we have to answer; cf. Laudan (1996, Chapters 11-12) and Ziman (2000).
+26This "demarcation criterion" has received a lot of criticism, much of it justified.
+The question of what makes something "scientific" is fortunately not one we have to answer; cf. Laudan (1996, chs.
+11-12) and Ziman (2000).

-&lt;sup>28 Popper tried to work out notions of 'corroboration' and increasing truth content, or 'verisimilitude', to fit with these stances, but these are generally regarded as failures.
+27Popper tried to work out notions of "corroboration" and increasing truth content, or "verisimilitude," that fit with these stances, but these are generally regarded as failures.

-&lt;sup>29 We have generally found Popper's ideas on probability and statistics to be of little use and will not discuss them here.
+28We have generally found Popper's ideas on probability and statistics to be of little use and will not discuss them here.